MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ## Video policies

 Video policies are used to control video stream capabilities.
-Video policies do not include disabling:
+Video policies do not disable:

 - The camera because the user can use Mixed Reality Capture (MRC)
 - The low-bandwidth feature